kwsong/kwsong.github.io/_pages/04_teaching.md

 <details><summary><b>Graduate Teaching Assistant - MAS.600: Human 2.0 (Spring 2014, MIT Media Lab)</b></summary>
 <br>Instructor: Professor Hugh Herr
 <br>This is a graduate-level course covering principles underlying current and future technologies for human augmentation.
 The course involved a series of guest lectures on topics such as robotic exoskeletons and powered orthoses, external limb prostheses, neural implant technology, social-emotional prostheses, and cognitive prostheses.
 The course requires student presentations, critiques of class readings, and a final project.
-As one of 2 TAs, I was responsible for helping students develop and execute their final projects, as well as helping coordinate lectures and the grading of assignments.
+As one of 2 TAs, I was responsible for guiding students in the development and execution of their final projects, as well as helping coordinate lectures and the grading of assignments.
 </details>
 <p/>